petrosAth/restaurant-page/README.md

 - [`Babel`](https://github.com/babel/babel)
   - [`Babel preset-env`](https://babeljs.io/docs/babel-preset-env.html): Enables
-    the use of the latest JavaScript without needing to micromanage which syntax transforms (and optionally, browser polyfills) are needed by the target environment
+    the use of the latest JavaScript without needing to micromanage which syntax transforms are needed by the target environment
-- [`SASS`](https://sass-lang.com/): It is a CSS extension that is used to add features like variables, nested rules, mixins, inline imports, inheritance and more, all with fully CSS-compatible syntax.
+- [`SASS`](https://sass-lang.com/): It is a CSS extension that' s used to add features like variables, nested rules, mixins, inline imports, inheritance and more, all with fully CSS-compatible syntax.
 - [`PostCSS`](https://postcss.org/): A tool for transforming CSS with JavaScript